calebisaac/aws-terraform/README.md

-# Pipeline Deployment of EKS Cluster in AWS
+# Simple Nginx Pipeline Deployment in an EKS Cluster in AWS